johanngerell/jg/doc/jgmock_evolution_slides.md

 <!-- slide -->

-that test case is easier to write, easier to read, and easier to reason about than our previous attempts
+test cases like that, with all inputs and outputs close to the action, are easier to write, read, and reason about

 <!-- slide -->